Consultation on a Public Spaces Protection Order for parts of Liverpool City Centre

 FAQs

-The Public Space Protection Order (PSPO) addresses particular nuisance or problem that is detrimental to the local community’s quality of life in a particular area.
-The order works by imposing conditions on the use of that area which apply to everyone and address the issues causing the problems.
-These issues are outlined in the next question.
-PSPO’s are designed to ensure the law-abiding majority can use and enjoy public spaces safe from harm.
-You can view guidance published by the Home Office.
+A PSPO is legislation that allows a council to address a particular nuisance or problem that is detrimental to the local community’s quality of life in a particular area.
+The order works by imposing conditions on the use of that area which apply to everyone.
+They are designed to ensure the law-abiding majority can use and enjoy public spaces safe from harm.
+View the Home Office guidance document for more information (GOV.UK).

-When selecting the area it was based on the locations where we were aware these incidents were occurring.
+When selecting the area, it was based on the locations where we know and have evidence of these incidents occurring.

-The council's Enforcement Policy is based on the Government’s enforcement concordat and means that all actions taken by officers are proportionate and can be incremental, starting with education and advice and progressing to enforcement.
-Since the order was made in January 2020 the council has issued numerous Fixed Penalty Notices.
+The City Council’s Enforcement Policy is based on the Government’s enforcement concordat and means that all actions taken by officers are proportionate and can be incremental, starting with education and advice and progressing to enforcement.
+The police will also use an incremental enforcement approach.
+The part of the order dealing with dispersal is only enforceable by a police officer in uniform.